 - Ready to graze in 40-55 days

-- Fast winter growth
+- Fast growing, winter forage oat

-- Excellent silage and hay options
+- Excellent silage and hay option

 - It is suggested to sow 3-4 oat paddocks for every paddock of forage ryecorn.
 The ryecorn will produce faster winter growth, while oats will produce quality hay and silage